symfony2admingenerator/GeneratorBundle/Resources/doc/customization/actions.md

 `workflows` __type__: `array`

 This parameter is implemented only for **object actions** as Workflow Component transition checks can be only made given entity context.
-Empty by default, if set - the action will check for if given transitions can be made - and only then the button will be rendered and corresponding controller will allow to complete the action.
+Empty by default, if set - the button link will be wrapped in a `workflow_can` check.

 ##### CSRF protected